vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 I resumed hand gripper exercises for the left hand, as per the schedule of exercise resumption following my blood tests.

 ## 2024-09-08: resumption of hand gripper exercises for the right hand

 I resumed hand gripper exercises for the right hand, as per the schedule of exercise resumption following my blood tests.

+## 2024-09-09: resumption of strength exercises

+I resumed strength exercises, six days after my blood tests.
+This was a day earlier than my plan (7 days after the blood tests).